leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - `Lazy-Loading` & `Tree-Shaking`
 I'm using `provideRouter(routes, withPreloading(PreloadAllModules))` to improve performance by splitting the application.
 Also using standAlone Components and `.inject()` to help tree-shaking.

+- `PreloadingStrategy`
+Preloading is a technique in Angular that allows the application to load lazy-loaded modules in the background while the user is interacting with the currently loaded module

 - Implement Caching:
 -- `Cache API Service Calls`
 Caches identical HTTP requests within a single component: